Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/requirements/general-requirements.md

 * Access to a web browser

 #### Overall technical requirements for Scribblers to be functional
-* Thorough error handling for connection related actions
+* Error handling for connection related actions
 * Compatibility with touch screen and mouse interaction
 * A JIRA ticketing system to plan sprints and manage bug fixes
 * A Github page to handle version control, collaboration, and releases
-* Unit testing throughout the codebase
+* Unit, integration, and acceptance testing
 * Memory storage and retrieval in the backend
 * Game room code design that allows for scalability
 * A fast response time for all game activities